 During the summer period in August, as a family we decided to go on a long road trip to the north and explore some of the wonders as well as having a delicious BBQ around in Yorkshire.

 Bolton Abbey in Yorkshire has such beautiful scenery, a place I would highly recommend if you ever go down around the area.
 When it’s warm, it tends to become packed as it was last weekend when I visited with the family.
 However, it was truly a perfect family day out and where you can spend your whole day there.
 I and my family were organised enough to plan a whole week’s trip up north for our holiday before our road trip began.
 Bolton Abbey was our first stop after the wedding.
 The scenery was breathtaking and it certainly had some wonderful scenery around to admire and capture.

-I truly loved the atmosphere and the people there, as people were sharing food with one and other, enjoying themselves playing all sorts of games with their family/friends.
-It gave it a good vibe to be surrounded with and spend time here.
+I truly loved the atmosphere and the people there, as people were sharing food with one another, enjoying themselves playing all sorts of games with their family/friends.
+It gave it a good vibe to be surrounded by and spend time here.

-When we arrived at midday it already began to be really busy, but luckily we found a good spot in the middle to light our BBQ up.
-Whilst our food being cooked, the rest went to check out the river, with a calm stress-free sounding water going past the rocks.
+When we arrived at midday it already began to be busy, but luckily we found a good spot in the middle to light our BBQ up.
+Whilst our food was being cooked, the rest went to check out the river, with a calm, stress-free sounding water going past the rocks.

-Thanks for reading my blog post here, keep a look out for my next few posts, as it will include lots of scrumptious food from the places I visited whilst on my holiday up north.
+Thanks for reading my post, be sure to keep a look out for my next few posts.
+As it will include lots of scrumptious food from the places I’ve visited whilst my visit up north.

 Address: Bolton Abbey, Skipton BD23 6AL